John Caird (director): Theatre

 Caird was an associate director of Contact Theatre for two years, from 1973 to 1975, where he directed plays by Shakespeare, Christopher Bond, John Osborne, James Saunders, Samuel Beckett, wrote and acted in Theatre in Education programmes for Manchester's schools and prisons, and was an actor and musician in plays by Brecht, Goldoni and Jellicoe.

 He then worked as a freelance director for various fringe theatre companies.
 For Sidewalk Theatre he directed Last Resort by Peter Flannery.
 For Avon Touring he directed Regina versus Stephens by the late David Illingworth.

-Caird also taught for one semester at Ottawa University Drama Department, Canada, where he directed The Changeling by Middleton and Rowley.
+Caird also taught for one semester at the University of Ottawa Drama Department, Canada, where he directed The Changeling by Middleton and Rowley.
 In 1975, he founded, with Stephen Barlow and others, Circle of Muses – a touring music theatre troupe that took musical entertainments around classical music clubs in England and Wales.

 In 1977 Caird joined the Royal Shakespeare Company as assistant director, becoming a resident director in December 1977 and an associate director in 1980.

 From 1977 to 1990 Caird directed over 20 productions for the RSC, including Shakespeare's Twelfth Night with Zoë Wanamaker, John Thaw, Daniel Massey and Emrys James, Romeo and Juliet with Daniel Day-Lewis, Amanda Root and Roger Allam, Midsummer Night's Dream with John Carlisle, Clare Higgins and Richard McCabe, Merchant of Venice, As You Like It and Antony and Cleopatra.

 At the RSC's Swan Theatre he directed Ben Jonson's comedies Every Man in His Humour with Simon Russell Beale, Henry Goodman and Pete Postlethwaite and The New Inn with John Carlisle and Fiona Shaw, the first night of this play being the second-ever professional performance since it first appeared in 1629.
 His last production at the Swan was his own new version of John Gay's The Beggar's Opera with music composed by Ilona Sekacz.